Frequently Asked Questions

 What are the advantages in using a mortgage broker?

 A mortgage broker can save you not only time, but also heartache.
 With the experience and knowledge gained by specializing, the mortgage broker will ask you all the right questions to present your application in its best possible light.
-By giving the information to the mortgage broker, he then can present it to the lender in a form the lender will accept, in turn making the mortgage application experience less stressful.
+By giving the information to the mortgage broker, they then can present it to the lender in a form the lender will accept, in turn making the mortgage application experience less stressful.

 Why do you need all this information?